backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Respirometry/RespirometryLab.md

 ## Exercise 1: Familiarize Yourself with the Equipment
 In this exercise, you will learn the principles of spirometry and how integration of the flow signal gives a volume.

 ### Zeroing the Spirometer Pod
 The Spirometer Pod must be zeroed **before starting each exercise**.
 The Flow Head must be left undisturbed on the table during the zeroing process.
 1. Launch LabChart and open the settings file "Airflow and Volume Settings" from the **Experiments** tab in the **Welcome Center**.
 It will be located in the folder for this experiment.
-1. Select **Spirometer Pod** from the Channel 1 Channel Function pop-up menu.
-Make sure the Range is 500 mV and the Low Pass is 10 Hz; then select **Zero**.
+1. Select **Spirometer Pod** from the Channel 1 Channel Function pop-up menu (to the right of the top trace, red square).
+In the window that opens, make sure the Range is 500 mV and the Low Pass is 10 Hz; then select **Zero**.
-1. When the value remains at 0.0 mV, have the volunteer pick up the flow head and breathe out gently through the Flow Head, and observe the signal (Figure 5).
+2. When the value remains at 0.0 mV, have the volunteer pick up the flow head and breathe out gently through the Flow Head, and observe the signal (Figure 5).
 If the signal shows a downward deflection (it is negative), you can return to the Chart View.
 If the signal deflects upward, you need to invert it.
 Tick the Invert check box.

 ![](media/image8.png){:width="335"     height="250"}
 ***Note**: The equipment can also be zeroed by clicking on the Setup menu and selecting "zero all inputs".*
 *Figure 5.
 Spirometer Pod Dialog with Downward Deflection*

 2. Leave this dialog open and have the volunteer get the noise clip in place and sit comfortably so they can not view the screen.
 The next exercise will allow them to get used to breathing through this apparatus.
 ### Using the Equipment
 1. With the flow head on the bench, **Zero** the Spirometer,